qcif-training/StatisticalComparisonsUsingR/_episodes/02-Preparation-of-data.md

 > ## Tip
 > Sometimes patient ID is numeric and ordered according to recruitment.
 In this
-> case, it could be used as a surrogate for time to check for any biases over
+> situation, it can be used as a surrogate for time to check for any biases over
-> the course of the study
+> the course of the study.
 {: .callout}

 > ## Challenge 2